mdaniluk/personal-site/content/publication/livescan/index.md

 ---
-title: "LiveScan3D: A Fast and Inexpensive 3D Data Acquisition System for Multiple Kinect v2 Sensors.
-Conference"
+title: "LiveScan3D: A Fast and Inexpensive 3D Data Acquisition System for Multiple Kinect v2 Sensors."

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here